m7rlin/56ABEL-Informatik/README.md

 # 56ABEL-Informatik
-All projects — IT lessons.
+All projects written in C# with Visual Studio 2015.

+## Table of content
+1. (12.09.2019) MyFirstWindows